 - Pulse a few times, then process until smooth.
 Scrape the sides with a rubber spatula if needed.
 This soup has a nicer mouthfeel if it's very smooth.
 If desired, you can also push it through a mesh strainer (I don't usually do that).
 Serve chilled.

-- Store in the fridge in a glass container with a tight lid for up to 24 hours (it will start turning brown if kept longer).
+- Store in the fridge in a glass jar with a tight lid for up to 24 hours (it will start turning brown if kept longer).

 As an Amazon Associate, I earn from qualifying purchases.

 Nutrition InformationYield 4 portions Serving Size 1/4 of recipe

 Amount Per Serving Calories 144.8Total Fat 9.8gSaturated Fat 2.8gTrans Fat 0gUnsaturated Fat 7gCholesterol 8mgSodium 361.6mgCarbohydrates 12.1gFiber 5.1gSugar 6.6gProtein 4.6g

 Nutrition facts provided on this website are an estimate and not guaranteed to be accurate.
 Please see a qualified health care provider for personalized diet advice and make sure that each of the ingredients is allowed in your diet.